pyserial/pyserial/documentation/pyserial_api.rst

         - ``timeout = 0``:     non-blocking mode (return immediately on read)
         - ``timeout = x``:     set timeout to ``x`` seconds (float allowed)

-        Writes are blocking by default, unless *writeTimeout* is set.
+        Writes are blocking by default, unless *write_imeout* is set.
 For possible values refer to the list for *timeout* above.

         Note that enabling both flow control methods (*xonxoff* and *rtscts*)